Last Updated on October 24, 2020 by marvin v

 Like rice, cassava is a good energy source.
-Perhaps you are snacking on cassava products but cannot take it as complete rice replacement.
+Perhaps you are snacking on cassava products but cannot take it as a complete rice replacement.
 I suggest trying once in a while and see if it would make a difference.

-It is my favorite.
+It’s my favorite.

 - Get cassava, with its peels intact, cover it with a set of burning coconut husks.

 - Wait patiently.
 It’s ready as soon as the ember dies out.

 - Remove the charred peels diligently and witness the nice white looking delicacy.

 - Enjoy!
 It’s dry, powdery, bland but absolutely irresistible.

 Hot to boil cassava – nilagang kamoteng kahoy

 Roasted cassava is good, but making it for everyone entails a lot of work and needs a lot of husks.
 Boiled cassava is a better option.